wyfo/apischema/docs/de_serialization.md

 #### Why `with_fields_set` feature is not enable by default?
 It's true that this feature has the little cost of adding a decorator everywhere.
 However, keeping dataclass decorator allows IDEs/linters/type checkers/etc. to handle the class as such, so there is no need to develop a plugin for them.
 Standard compliance can be worth the additional decorator.
 (And little overhead can be avoided when not useful)

+#### Why serialization type checking not enabled by default?

+Type checking has a runtime cost, which means poorer performance.
+Moreover, as explained in [performances section](performance_and_benchmark.md#serialization-passthrough), it prevents "passthrough" optimization.
+At last, code is supposed to be statically verified, and thus types already checked.
+(If some silly things are done and leads to have unsupported types passed to the JSON library, an error will be raised anyway).

+Runtime type checking is more a development feature, which could for example be with `apischema.settings.serialization.check_type = __debug__`.

+#### Why not use json library `default` fallback parameter for serialization?
+Some *apischema* features like [conversions](conversions.md) can simply not be implemented with `default` fallback.
+By the way, *apischema* can perform [surprisingly better](performance_and_benchmark.md#passing-through-is-not-always-faster) than using `default`.

+However, `default` can be used in combination with [passthrough optimization](performance_and_benchmark.md#serialization-passthrough) when needed to improve performance.